wessware/wessware/README.md

 ##### <ins>Overview:</ins>
 The project utilized synthetic data to develop various predictive models that informed potential customer trends and credit repayment behaviors.
 ##### <ins>Insights:</ins>
++ Previous history of loan repayment was a more reliable metric of future repayment than other demographic variables.
++ Segregating customers into demographic clusters for model-training produced a better credit score than generalized linear models.

 ##### Tools & Methods: XGBoost, CATBoost, Random Forests